toolx-dev/toolx/docs/CLI.md

 - **Path Resolution**: Input and output paths are resolved, with the output path defaulting to the directory of the input file if not explicitly provided.
 - **Tool Import and Execution**: If a tool is specified, it's dynamically imported and executed with the provided options and paths.
-- **Pipeline Import and Execution**: For pipeline execution, the `Pipeline` class is imported, and the specified pipeline is run with the necessary tools and options.

 ## Future Enhancements